BanDuong/GUI_VideoCall/README.md

-# PyQt
+# Tkinter
-Programming Interface with PyQt5 in Python
+Programming Interface with Tkinter in Python